01

 A stylish, warm, intentional gathering inside one of Toronto's most respected social impact venues.

-Toronto launch brunch · May 31, 2026
+Toronto launch brunch · June 28, 2026

 A curated gathering where advocacy, healing, leadership, culture, and meaningful conversation come together.

-11:00 AM – 2:00 PM · Centre for Social Innovation, Toronto
+11:00 AM – 2:00 PM · LOCATION TBD, Toronto

 A room worth being in

-On May 31, survivors, founders, legal voices, creators, media, advocates, and changemakers come together in Toronto for a powerful public launch moment.
+On June 28, survivors, founders, legal voices, creators, media, advocates, and changemakers come together in Toronto for a powerful public launch moment.

 Medusa Speaks is the official launch of The Survivor Collective and Project Medusa — two survivor-led initiatives built to challenge broken systems, strengthen support, elevate public conversation, and create meaningful change.